symfony/symfony-docs/components/event_dispatcher/container_aware_dispatcher.rst

-``EventSubscribers`` can be added using the :method:`Symfony\\Component\\EventDispatcher\\ContainerAwareEventDispatcher::addSubscriberService` method where the first argument is the service ID of the subscriber service, and the second argument is the the service's class name (which must implement :class:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface`) as follows::
+``EventSubscribers`` can be added using the :method:`Symfony\\Component\\EventDispatcher\\ContainerAwareEventDispatcher::addSubscriberService` method where the first argument is the service ID of the subscriber service, and the second argument is the service's class name (which must implement :class:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface`) as follows::

     $dispatcher->addSubscriberService(